Cluster headache: Oxygen

 Oxygen therapy may help to abort attacks, though it does not prevent future episodes.
 Typically it is given via a non-rebreather mask at 12–15 liters per minute for 15–20 minutes.
 One review found about 70% of patients improve within 15 minutes.
 The evidence for effectiveness of 100% oxygen, however, is weak.
 Hyperbaric oxygen at pressures of ~2 times greater than atmospheric pressure may relieve cluster headaches.

 Triptans

 The other primarily recommended treatment of acute attacks is subcutaneous or intranasal sumatriptan.
 Sumatriptan and zolmitriptan have both been shown to improve symptoms during an attack with sumatriptan being superior.
 Because of the vasoconstrictive side-effect of triptans, they may be contraindicated in people with ischemic heart disease.
 The vasoconstrictor ergot compounds may be useful, but have not been well studied in acute attacks.

 Opioids

-The use of opioid medication in management of CH is not recommended and may make headache syndromes worse.
+The use of opioid medication in management of cluster headache is not recommended and may make headache syndromes worse.
 Long-term opioid use is associated with well known dependency, addiction, and withdrawal syndromes.
 Prescription of opioid medication may additionally lead to further delay in differential diagnosis, undertreatment, and mismanagement.